shinesincere/react-lyric-searcher/README.md

-You can take a look and try how it's working.
+You can take a look and try to see how it's working.

 https://shinesincere.github.io/react-lyric-searcher/